haskelladdict/sconcho/sconcho/doc/manual.rst

 Inserting and Deleting Columns and Rows in the Chart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Deleting rows and columns is simple.
-Mark the rows or columns you
+Select the rows or columns you
-would like to delete (see `Marking Rows and Columns`_).
+would like to delete.
 Next, open up the **Row And Column Management Menu** by right mouse
 clicking outside the pattern area and then selecting
 "delete selected rows" or "delete selected columns".